SimpleDataLabsInc/prophecy-docs/docs/metadata/git.md

 ## How to create a new Project with external Git provider

-Once a Git Credential is created, these credentials can be used during Project creation (video below).
-Later, these credentials will be used to commit and release changes to Git for the entire Project.
+Once a Git Credential is created, it can be used during Project creation (video below).
+Later, this credential will be used to commit and release changes to Git for the entire Project.

 <div class="wistia_responsive_padding" style={{padding:'56.25% 0 0 0', position:'relative'}}>
 <div class="wistia_responsive_wrapper" style={{height:'100%',left:0,position:'absolute',top:0,width:'100%'}}>